syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/validation.md

 {% endhighlight %}
 {% endtabs %}

-When the ValidationMode is LostFocus, the validation takes place when the control lost its focus.
-For KeyPress, the validation triggers for each key press.
+With `ValidationMode` set to `LostFocus`, validation occurs when the control loses focus.
+When set to `KeyPress`, validation is triggered with each key press.

 ## HasError

-This read only property is used to check whether the validation succeeds or not.
-It returns true once validation succeeds or else returns false.
-The following code example shows the usage of [`HasError`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.MaskedEdit.SfMaskedEdit.html#Syncfusion_XForms_MaskedEdit_SfMaskedEdit_HasError) property.
+The `HasError` property is a read-only attribute used to verify if validation has succeeded.
+It returns `true` if validation succeeds; otherwise, it returns `false`.
+The following example demonstrates how to use the [`HasError`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.MaskedEdit.SfMaskedEdit.html#Syncfusion_XForms_MaskedEdit_SfMaskedEdit_HasError) property.

 {% tabs %}
 {% highlight c# %}